Everduin94/flotes-blog/src/pages/posts/better-commits.md

 For myself, writing a good commit is like **writing good notes**.
 I want to write it in a way that **when I look back** I can **understand why and how** I made the decisions I did.

-`better-commits` and the [Conventional Commit Guidelines](https://www.conventionalcommits.org/en/v1.0.0-beta.4/), provide a way to format commits consistenly.
+`better-commits` and the [Conventional Commit Guidelines](https://www.conventionalcommits.org/en/v1.0.0-beta.4/), provide a way to format commits consistently.
 Doing so can result in some **cool side-effects**, aside from making your commits easier to read and understand.
 - Automate versioning from commits with [semantic release](https://github.com/semantic-release/semantic-release)
 - Automate [change logs](https://github.com/lob/generate-changelog) from commits
 - Automate build processes based on commit